Pemberton Holmes Real Estate

 Pemberton Holmes Real Estate is a Canadian real-estate company located in Victoria, British Columbia, Canada.
 It is considered one of the oldest family-owned real estate companies in North America; in continuous operation since 1887.
 The company was founded by Frederick B. Pemberton, a son of Joseph Despard Pemberton, who was responsible for the land surveying of the area.

-Pemberton Holmes has Vancouver Island branch offices located in Victoria, Oak Bay., Sooke, Sidney, Duncan, Ladysmith, Nanaimo, Parksville, Bowser, and Courtenay.
+Pemberton Holmes has Vancouver Island branch offices located in Victoria, Oak Bay., Sooke, Sidney, Duncan, Ladysmith, Nanaimo, Parksville, Bowser, Courtenay and Campbell River.

 The Pemberton Holmes' telephone number may be one of the oldest in Canada, as Victoria was among the first cities in Canada to have telephone service; Pemberton & Son were issued exchange number 8124, which later evolved to its current phone number.